TylerNguyen134/Task-App/README.md

 - [License](#license)

 ### Features
-- Create, read, update, and delete tasks and goals
+- Create, read, update, and delete tasks and projects
-- Link tasks to goals
+- Link tasks to projects
-- Mark tasks and goals as completed
+- Mark tasks and projects as completed
 - RESTful API with Express and MongoDB

 ### Getting Started